-- 12.2 An entity shall choose to apply either: - (a) the provisions of both Section 11 and Section 12 in full, or - (b) the recognition and measurement provisions of IAS 39 Financial Instruments: Recognition and Measurement/IFRS 9 Financial Instruments (as adopted in the EU) and the disclosure requirements of Sections 11 and 12 to account for all of its financial instruments.
-An entity's choice of (a) or (b) is an accounting policy choice.
-Paragraphs 10.8-10.14 contain requirements for determining when a change in accounting policy is appropriate, how such a change should be accounted for, and what information should be disclosed about the change in accounting policy.
+- 12.2 An entity shall choose to apply either: - (a) the provisions of both Section 11 and Section 12 in full; or - (b) the recognition and measurement provisions of IAS 39 Financial Instruments: Recognition and Measurement (as adopted for use in the EU) and the disclosure requirements of Sections 11 and 12; or - (c) the recognition and measurement provisions of IFRS 9 Financial Instruments and/ or IAS 39 (as amended following the publication of IFRS 9) and the disclosure requirements of Sections 11 and 12;

+to account for all of its financial instruments.
+Where an entity chooses (b) or (c) it applies the scope of the relevant standard to its financial instruments.
+An entity's choice of (a), (b) or (c) is an accounting policy choice.
+Paragraphs 10.8 to 10.14 contain requirements for determining when a change in accounting policy is appropriate, how such a change should be accounted for and what information should be disclosed about the change in accounting policy.